renarsvilnis/apple-sign-in/readme.md

  */
 const clientSecret = appleSignIn.createClientSecret({
   /**
    * Optionaly you can set the validity duration of the secret in seconds.
+Apple allows the secret to up to 6 months,
+   * but if you are creating a clientSecret per request basis you can set your own expiration duration.
    * Defaults to 6 months.
    */
   expirationDuration: 5 * 60, // 5 minutes